-Technical papers and panel proposals are solicited.
+Technical papers, panel proposals, and posters are solicited.
 Technical papers must not substantially overlap with papers that have been published or that are simultaneously submitted to a journal or a conference/workshop with proceedings.
 Double-submission will result in immediate rejection.
-The Program Committee reserves the right to share information with other conference chairs and journal editors so as to detect such cases.
+The Program Committee may share information with other conference chairs and journal editors so as to detect such cases.

-Reviewing is double blind, and technical papers should thus be properly anonymized to conceal the authors' identities.
+Reviewing is double blind, and technical papers should thus be anonymized to conceal the authors' identities.
 Submissions that violate these requirements will be rejected without review.
 The list of authors cannot be changed after the acceptance decision is made unless approved by the Program Committee.
-Some papers that cannot be accepted as full technical papers may be invited by the Program Committee to be presented at the conference as short talks.
-Priority will be given to the papers that have fresh, unconventional ideas.
+Papers that are not accepted as full technical papers may be invited by the Program Committee to be presented at the conference as short talks.
+Extended abstracts of such papers will appear on the Internet Society website but not in the proceedings.
+Priority will be given to papers that have fresh, unconventional ideas.

 Panel proposals should be one page and must describe the topic, identify the panel chair, explain the panel format, and list three to four potential panelists.
 A description of each panel will appear in the proceedings, and may, at the discretion of the panel chair, include written position statements from the panelists.